 Soil Faculty, 2020

 Kultivator is an experimental cooperation of organic farming and visual art practice situated in the rural village Dyestad, on the island of Öland.
 Their work for The Experimental Field is a process-based work in the form of a living worm faculty, installed outdoors on Accelerator’s terrace.
 For the duration of the exhibition the worms are invited as cultural workers processing scrap paper and fruit waste from Accelerator’s staff room.
 As the organic matter decomposes new humus is created.
 Inside the institution the Soil Faculty becomes its own cultural producer, generating a foundation for other activities: top soil, the planet’s tenuous utmost cultural layer.
-In collaboration with Kultivator the worms will present their work at the Soil Symposium in May 2021 and their precious produce will be distributed in the former grounds of the Experimental Field.
+In collaboration with Kultivator the worms presented their work at the Soil Symposium in May 2021 and their precious produce will be distributed in the former grounds of the Experimental Field.
 As an Accelerator Art+Research commission their work will cultivate cross-disciplinary dialogue between artists and researchers addressing the matter, memories and futures of soil.

 The History of Frescati and The Experimental Field